sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Timestamps :

-: Defined in {{RFC4949}} as "with respect to a data object, a label or marking in which is recorded the time (time of day or other instant of elapsed time) at which the label or marking was affixed to the data object" and as "with respect to a recorded network event, a data field in which is recorded the time (time of day or other instant of elapsed time) at which the event took place.".
+: Defined in {{RFC4949}} as "with respect to a data object, a label or marking in which is recorded the time (time of day or other instant of elapsed time) at which the label or marking was affixed to the data object".

-: This term is used in SACM to describe a recorded point in time at which, for example, an information element is created or updated on a target endpoint, and observed, transmitted or processed by a SACM component.
-Timestamps can be created by target endpoints or SACM components and are associated with SACM statements provided or consumed by SACM components.
-Outside of the domain of SACM components the assurance of correctness of time stamps is typically significantly lower than inside a SACM domain.
-In general, it cannot be simply assumed that the source of time a target endpoint uses is synchronized or trustworthy.
+: A timestamp always requires context, i.e. additional information elements that are associated with it.
+Therefore, all timestamps wrt information elements are always metadata.
+Timestamps in SACM Content Elements may be generated outside a SACM Domain and may be encoded in an unknown representation.
+Inside a SACM domain the representation of timestamps is well-defined and unambiguous.

 Virtual Endpoint: